Current Grantee Updates (click on cohort year to learn more)

 Rev. Dr. Joyce Chan, “Project Shalom: Enhancing Pastoral and Congregational Wellness among Canadian Chinese Churches” (Canadian Chinese School of Theology Vancouver, BC, Canada)

-With this initiative, we are hoping to promote mental and emotional wellness among the Chinese immigrant community beginning with the Greater Vancouver Chinese immigrant churches.
-We hope to focus on pastors and their families serving in the Chinese Canadian churches; new immigrants, singles or with families; and next generation - youth and first year university students.
-We also hope to create a web-based resource that is accessible to the larger public.
+With this initiative, they hope to promote mental and emotional wellness among the Chinese immigrant community beginning with the Greater Vancouver Chinese immigrant churches.
+They hope to focus on pastors and their families serving in the Chinese Canadian churches; new immigrants, singles or with families; and next generation - youth and first year university students.
+They also plan to create a web-based resource that is accessible to the larger public.

 Rev. Iris de Jesus, “Next Generation Leader,” (Revelation University, Miami, FL)

-The mission of Revelation University is to train leaders with Christian values capable of promoting the process of human and social transformation for the construction of a better world.
-We do this through in person and online training.
-However, we see the limitations of our current program in effectively developing Hispanic leaders to flourish in church planting in Miami, South Florida, and a general urban context.
-This project will strengthen the capacity of our current program and help develop a more focused mission on ministerial development and local urban Hispanic church planting in our context of Miami.
-Furthermore, this program will help clarify our desire of planting Hispanic churches with a heart for “whole person growth” in our city and discover what that will look like at Revelation University.
+Fall 2023: The mission of Revelation University is to train leaders with Christian values capable of promoting the process of human and social transformation for the construction of a better world.
+They do this through in person and online training.
+However, there are limitations of their current program in effectively developing Hispanic leaders to flourish in church planting in Miami, South Florida, and a general urban context.
+This project will strengthen the capacity of their current program and help develop a more focused mission on ministerial development and local urban Hispanic church planting in their context of Miami.
+Furthermore, this program will help clarify their desire of planting Hispanic churches with a heart for “whole person growth” in our city and discover what that will look like at Revelation University.

 Rev. Dr. Shola Owabajo, “The Future of the Church: Raising the Next Generation of Leaders” (Redeemers University North America, Dallas, TX)